thelucid/game-of-life/README.md

 bundle install
 ```

-## Quality

-Code meets RuboCop's default recommendations, including all new cops.

 ## Tests

 100% test coverage, measured with SimpleCov — via a high level test in `test/world_test.rb`.
 Additional unit testing of individual classes would be preferable.